-The nature lover in me was delighted to see this sanctuary which is an oak, pine and cedar forest seeped with wilderness, It houses one of the Asia’s largest watersheds and variety of flora and fauna.
-A pleasant weather in April provided just the right atmosphere for a walk into this green paradise.
+The nature lover in me was delighted to see this sanctuary which is oak, pine and cedar forest seeped with wilderness, It houses one of the Asia’s largest watersheds and variety of flora and fauna.
+Pleasant weather in April provided just the right atmosphere for a walk into this green paradise.

-The reserve has a few campsites and nature resorts which organise treks and nature walks to the sanctuary.
-Or you can stroll through it by yourself, the terrain is not very rough.
+The reserve has a few campsites and nature resorts which organize treks and nature walks to the sanctuary.
+Or you can stroll through it by yourself; the terrain is not very rough.
 If lucky, then you can spot some wildlife such as a jackal, baboon, Himalayan eagle, pheasant or even a leopard.

-Go there to experience the delightful apple orchards and potato fields which are spread all across Fagu.
-The place has a serene landscape, it is not much populated and is a good location to spend some leisure time alone.
-The best thing to do at Fagu is enjoy its tranquil surrounding by walking across the place, soak in the views and relax.
+Go there to experience the delightful apple orchards and potato fields that are spread all across Fagu.
+The place has a serene landscape; it is not much populated and is a good location to spend some leisure time alone.
+The best thing to do at Fagu enjoys its tranquil surroundings by walking across the place, soak in the views and relax.

-Chharabra’s another attraction is the renowned ‘Wildflower Hall Hotel’ which is again a British construction.
+Chharabra’s other attraction is the renowned ‘Wildflower Hall Hotel’ which is again a British construction.

 This well-known snow destination of Shimla district is located near Mashobra.
-We did not spend much time here because in April it was devoid of snow and full of picnickers (or rather, selfie takers!).
-However, Kufri has good slopes for skiing and is a hub of winter sports when it snows.
-If you want to enjoy the place in full bloom then plan around December-January.
+We did not spend much time here because, in April, it was devoid of snow and full of picnickers (or rather, selfie-takers!).
+However, Kufri has good slopes for skiing and is a hub of winter sports when it snows in Himachal.
+If you want to enjoy the place in full bloom, then plan around December-January.

-Being with a toddler we stuck to easy and relaxing activities mentioned above.
+Being with a toddler, we stuck to easy and relaxing activities mentioned above.
 However, there is more to explore if you are interested.
 The hot water springs at Tattapani make for a decent family outing.
-Here adventure seekers can find quad biking and white water rafting to indulge into.
-If Italian architecture interests you, then you can visit the Craignano, an Italian villa and a picnic spot.
+Here adventure seekers can indulge in quad biking and white water rafting.
+If Italian architecture interests you, then you can visit the Craignano, an Italian villa, and a picnic spot.

-The trek starts at Khatnol, a village which is 33 kms away from Mashobra.
-It is a 7 kms trek (3-4 hrs) from Khatnol.
+The trek starts at Khatnol, a village which is 33 km away from Mashobra.
+It is a 7 km trek (3-4 hrs) from Khatnol.
 You may stay at the Forest Rest House in Khatnol or come back to Mashobra.
-Shali peak is famous amongst locals for the Shali mata temple, which sees huge rush of devotees during navratri.
-So avoid this time for the trek.
+Shali peak is famous amongst locals for the Shali Mata temple, which sees a huge rush of devotees during Navratri.
+So you should avoid this time for the trek.

 Where To Stay in Mashobra

-While traveling with a small child, it is good to have a full-fledged kitchen for yourself and hence we decided on staying at a homestay.
-A number of apartment buildings have cropped up in and around Mashobra, a lot of those have been developed into homestays and holiday rentals.
+While traveling with a small child, it is good to have a full-fledged kitchen for yourself, and hence we decided on staying at a homestay.
+Several apartment buildings have cropped up in and around Mashobra, a lot of those have been developed into homestays and holiday rentals.

-Our apartment was located near Mashobra bazar at an elevated point.
-It was close to the sanctuary, commanding amazing green views on one side and on another side you could see snow-capped peaks in a distance.
+Our apartment was located near Mashobra Bazar at an elevated point.
+It was close to the sanctuary, commanding amazing green views on one side and another side, you could see snow-capped peaks in the distance.

-The house, named Cloudberry, was extremely comfortable with all amenities and a help used to visit once a day for cleaning.
-We got our groceries from the well-stocked bazar in the neighbourhood and sometimes even ordered for food from one of the hotels nearby.
+The house, named Cloudberry, was extremely comfortable with all amenities, and help users to visit once a day for cleaning.
+We got our groceries from the well-stocked Bazar in the neighborhood and sometimes even ordered food from one of the hotels nearby.
 I will provide a detailed review of the place in upcoming articles.

-For those interested in camping, there is a nature resort right in the middle of Reserve Sanctuary area, The Mashobra Greens.
-The property gives a campsite like feel, with basic but robust amenities for a comfortable forest stay.
-They also organise excursions to the sanctuary and some other adventure activities for their guests.
+For those interested in camping, there is a nature resort right in the middle of the Reserve Sanctuary area, The Mashobra Greens.
+The property gives a campsite like a feel, with basic but robust amenities for a comfortable forest stay.
+They also organize excursions to the sanctuary and some other adventure activities for their guests.